DataDog/integrations-core/mimecast/README.md

 ### Service Checks

-The Mimecast integration does not include any metrics.
+The Mimecast integration does not include any service checks.

 ### Events